a2stuff/a2d/src/toolkits/IconTK.md

 The appropriate GrafPort must be selected, and the icons must be mapped into appropriate coordinates (i.e. mapped from screen space into window space).
 Icons are not clipped against overlapping windows.
 (See `IconTK::DrawIcon`)

-Due to the lack clipping, this call is faster than `IconTK::DrawIcon`, and should be used if possible when multiple icons are being updated.
+Due to the lack clipping, this call is faster than `IconTK::DrawIcon`, and should be used if possible when multiple icons are being updated in the top-most window.

-### `IconTK::RemoveIcon` ($04)
+### `IconTK::FreeIcon` ($04)

-Removes an icon by number.
+Deallocates the specified icon.

 Parameters:
 ```
 .byte       icon            Icon number
 ```

 Note that it does not erase the icon.
-Callers must make a previous call to `IconTK::EraseIcon`.
+Callers must make a prior call to `IconTK::EraseIcon`.

 Result codes (in A):
 * 0 = success
 * 1 = icon not found (`DEBUG` only)

-### `IconTK::RemoveAll` ($05)
+### `IconTK::FreeAll` ($05)

-Removes all icons from specified window (0 = desktop).
+Deallocates all icons in the specified window (0 = desktop).
 No redrawing is done.

 Parameters:
 ```